dhavalgogri17/Machine-Learning/README.md

 Welcome !!!!

 These were the class projects for the course 'Machine Learning in python' Spring 2018.
-These projects were built in a team of 3 in jupyter notebook using python 3 with Anaconda library.
+These projects were built in a team of 3 in jupyter notebook using python 3

 The base code was provided by our professor 'Eric Larson' - https://github.com/eclarson and was modified by us.
 Please check copyrights before you use these codes.